johnedmartz/Automatic-SSOs/README.md

 # Automatic-SSOs
-Automatic data calibration of Solar System Objects pipeline using the ssos pipeline, Filabres and GLS.
+Automatic data calibration of Solar System Objects using the ssos pipeline, Filabres and GLS.

 ## Objectives: